kaistomics/PCASA/README.md

 ## Running codes
 ### Overview
-PCASA is a three-step program
+> PCASA is a three-step program
-* Step 1. prioritization of important single-genes well-classifying tumor and normal cells
+* Step 1.
+Prioritization of important single-genes well-classifying tumor and normal cells.
-* Step 2. calculation of the expressing cell fraction (ECF) for each gene-combination
+* Step 2.
+Calculation of the expressing cell fraction (ECF) for each gene combination.
-* Step 3. prioritization of gene-combinations well-classifying tumor and normal cells.
+* Step 3.
+Prioritization of gene combinations well-classifying tumor and normal cells.

 ### Input files
 > The first command for each step requires input data.